Homemade Salted Caramels

 • Brush a 9-inch square baking pan with vegetable oil and then line the bottom and sides with a sheet of parchment paper; brush the parchment paper lightly with oil.

-• In a deep medium to large saucepan — at least 4 to 5 inches in depth — combine the water, sugar, and corn syrup.
+• In a deep saucepan — at least 4 to 5 inches in depth — combine the water, sugar, and corn syrup.
 Bring to a boil over medium heat.
-Boil the mixture, swirling the pan frequently, until the mixture has turned a medium golden amber color.
+Boil the mixture, swirling the pan frequently, until the mixture begins to turn golden.
 Do not stir.

 • Meanwhile, combine the heavy cream, unsalted butter, and 1 teaspoon of sea salt in a saucepan and place it over low heat.
 Bring the mixture to a simmer.
 Remove the cream mixture from the heat and set aside.

-• When the sugar mixture begins to have a yellow cast, watch carefully.
-When the syrup reaches a deep amber color, carefully add the cream.
-Using a wooden spoon, stir the vanilla into the mixture.
-Attach a candy thermometer and cook over medium-low heat to 250 F (aka firm ball stage).
+• When the syrup reaches a deep amber color, carefully stir in the hot cream mixture and vanilla.
+Attach a candy thermometer and cook over medium-low heat until it reaches 250°F (firm ball stage).
 This stage will take about 10 to 15 minutes.

 • Cut the caramel into squares or small logs and wrap in wax paper or candy wrappers.